-2. Use a sample size beige latex wall paint, and dip a craft paint brush only slightly (less than 1/8 of an inch) into the paint
+2. I used beige latex wall paint, and dipped a craft paint brush only slightly (less than 1/8 of an inch) into the paint

-3. Paint entire piece lightly, so the white still shows through
+3. Then I painted entire piece with light brush strokes, so the white still showed through.

 I left the handles on, but I could have easily taken them off and spray painted them with a flat black or oiled bronze spray paint.
 Who knows, I might do that later.
 That's the beauty of painting something; you can always go back later and repaint it!